CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

 It is also possible to create your own Python environments.

 === "pip"
+    Pip is a good choice for managing Python environments that do not rely on complex dependency relationships.

     1. The easiest way to create a custom pip environment is by using the `venv` module discussed in the
        [previous section](python-usage-guide.md#installing-python-packages-to-existing-modules),